dazuma/toys/toys/docs/guide.md

 Toys is a command line *framework*.
 It provides an executable called `toys` with basic functions such as argument parsing and online help.
-You provide the actual behavior of the Toys binary by writing **Toys files**.
+You provide the actual behavior of the Toys executable by writing **Toys files**.

-Toys is a multi-command binary.
-You may define any number of commands, called **tools**, which can be invoked by passing the tool name as an argument to the `toys` binary.
+Toys is a multi-command executable.
+You may define any number of commands, called **tools**, which can be invoked by passing the tool name as an argument to the `toys` executable.
 Tools are arranged in a hierarchy; you may define **namespaces** that have **subtools**.

 Tools may recognize command line arguments in the form of **flags** and **positional arguments**.
 Flags can optionally take **values**, while